Up to 60% off sofas & mattresses — limited‑time deals.

 • Combo sleepers who change positions often

-• Couples who want better edge stability
+• Couples who want sturdier edge support

 Where it falls short: